catcha8/recaptcha-solver/README.md

 ## Contact

-For any questions, issues, or feature requests, feel free to open an issue or contact the maintainer at:
+For any questions, issues, or feature requests, feel free to open an issue or contact me at:

 - **GitHub**: [catcha8](https://github.com/catcha8)
 - **Discord**: [discord](https://discord.gg/XuGAPnAP45)